Tishacy/Algorithms/README.md

 # Algorithms

-This repository is to store some algorithm exercises, which is something like a cheatsheet that I can refer back later.
+This repository stores some algorithm exercises, which is something like a cheatsheet that I can refer back later.
 All codes are in `code` directory.

 - [`0 pick_based_on_prob.py`](./code/0%20pick_based_on_prob.py): 3 ways to implement picking one element from an array (or list) with probability assigned.
   - Giant array pool method